kyma-project/website/content/blog-posts/2020-02-06-release-notes-1.10/index.md

 ### AKS metrics

-Current Monitoring deployment does not allow Prometheus to scrape metrics, such as CPU, memory, and Network, from kubelet on AKS.
+Current Monitoring deployment does not allow Prometheus to scrape metrics, such as CPU, memory, and Network, from the kubelet on AKS.
 As a consequence, metrics are not displayed in Grafana.
 To solve this problem, you need to apply the patch for the `monitoring-kubelet` ServiceMonitor.
 For detailed instructions, see [this](https://github.com/kyma-project/kyma/issues/6846) issue.

 ## Backup

 ### Updated Velero and improved Azure support

-In order to overcome issues related to AKS-based environments, we updated the Velero version to 1.2.
+To resolve issues related to AKS-based environments, we updated the Velero version to 1.2.
 The purpose of the upgrade was to ensure that the backup and restore procedure works smoothly on AKS clusters.

 ## CLI

 ### Support for Minikube 1.6

-CLI and Kyma got tested with the latest Minikube version 1.6 that has now become the officially supported version.
+CLI and Kyma were tested with the latest Minikube version 1.6 that has now become the officially supported version.

 ### Uninstall command removed

-The `uninstall` command was one of the first commands available in Kyma CLI.
+The `uninstall` command was one of the first commands available in the Kyma CLI.
 It was based on a very simple implementation that turned out to work unreliably.
 We plan to redesign it but due to other priorities at the moment, we decided to remove the command for now and restore it only when this feature is stabilized.

 ## Compass

 ### Runtime Provisioner registers Runtimes in the Director

 With the 1.10 release, the default flow no longer requires manual registration of Runtimes in the Director – it is now done automatically by the Runtime Provisioner when it receives the request for Runtime provisioning.
-Minor API changes are present here – the mutation now requires input parameters for the Runtime registration.
+It also introduced a few minor API changes – the mutation now requires input parameters for the Runtime registration.

 ### Custom configuration of Runtimes

 The new functionality was introduced in the Runtime Provisioner's API.
-Starting from this release, you can specify which components you would like to install on your Runtime.
-The Runtime Provisioner's API now accepts a list of components (with override values) that are passed to the Kyma Installer.
+Starting from this release, you can specify which components you want to be installed on your Runtime.
+The Runtime Provisioner's API now accepts a list of components (with override values) that are passed on to the Kyma Installer.
 This is used to create the Installation CR and should contain only components that are already available in Kyma.

 ### Automatic Runtime-Director connection